AlirezaSepehri/cms/README.md

-# cms
+# weblog
-cms repository for helli school
+Weblog repository for helli school
 This project is built step by step.
 Hi this is Alireza Sepehri.